 This fine hut is the fifth and latest to be maintained by the SMC.
 It was opened in 1999 and named the Naismith Hut, after William Naismith, one of the founder members of the SMC.
 The conversion of the building for use as a climbers' hut was made possible by funds bequeathed by Prof. P.B.
 Ayscough.

-The hut is located in Elphin, in the far-flung North-west of Scotland, on the east side of the A835 (NC 2160 1183).
+The hut is located in Elphin, in the far-flung North-west of Scotland.
 As there are several neighbouring private residences, users of the hut are asked to avoid unnecessary disturbance, particularly when arriving late in the evening.
 The narrow loop road must not be obstructed by vehicles.

-to stay at the hut should be addressed to the Honorary Custodian: John Orr
+Applications to stay at the hut should be made, preferably by email, to the Honorary Custodian: John Orr